m2robocon/playstation-joy-dkms/README.md

 sudo apt-get build-dep linux linux-image-$(uname -r)
 ```

+> ::warning:: If you are using a kernel version below `5.9`, you must use the deb package ending with `-multicolor`.
+> `5.9` kernels or older has no support for the LED class multicolor.
+This flag includes the patches and kernels for that.

+> ::warning:: If you are using a kernel version higher or equal to `5.9`, you must **NOT** use the `-multicolor` package to avoid conflicts with the existing `led-class-multicolor` module.
+> You can check by doing `modinfo led-class-multicolor`

 4. Download latest release from [here](https://github.com/m2robocon/playstation-joy-dkms/releases/latest), or build it yourself using the instructions below.

 5. Install required `playstation-joy-dkms` dependencies